 Protecting Your Customer PHI from Breaches and Hackers

-PHI represents a lucrative market; according to a report done by NPR, a complete EHR can sell for $500 underground.
+PHI represents a lucrative market; according to a report by NPR, a complete EHR can sell for $500 underground.
 Protecting your client information, and keeping hackers from an easy paycheck, requires a multilayered approach—including enterprise mobility security strategies and policies.

 OnRamp helps covered entities remain compliant by using a range of custom solutions and services.
 When regulatory bodies, such as the OCR, set forth strict HIPAA guidelines, OnRamp maximizes security with an idiosyncratic approach.
 OnRamp’s compliant hosting solutions require streamlined processes, state-of-the-art technology, and experts in HIPAA-compliant IT design and execution.
 We go beyond regulatory minimums to deliver maximum security to you.